Engineering Management

 Integration: Drawing on systems thinking proficiencies in the areas described above, graduates of the engineering management program are able to integrate their skills and knowledge to:

-• effectively manage people, talent, time and financial resources
+• Effectively manage people, talent, time and financial resources

-• develop successful marketing strategies and business plans
+• Develop successful marketing strategies and business plans

-• develop execution plans and objectives for projects and programs
+• Develop execution plans and objectives for projects and programs

-• analyze problems, consider alternatives, and implement solutions
+• Analyze problems, consider alternatives, and implement solutions

 Student Outcomes

-Engineering management graduates will:
+Engineering management graduates will have the ability to:

-• have an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+• Identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-• have an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors
+• Apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

-• have an ability to communicate effectively with a range of audiences
+• Communicate effectively with a range of audiences

-• have an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts
+• Recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

-• have an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives
+• Function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives

-• have an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions
+• Develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

-• have an ability to acquire and apply new knowledge as needed, using appropriate learning strategies
+• Acquire and apply new knowledge as needed, using appropriate learning strategies

 Bachelor’s Degree Components